-FrackNation premiered January 22, 2013 on Mark Cuban’s AXS TV.
+FrackNation premiered January 22, 2013 on Mark Cuban’s AXS TV and was later picked up for distribution by Magnolia Pictures.
 The New York Times called the film “meticulously researched…provocative.”
-And Variety said it was a “briskly paced…mischievous pic.”
+Variety said it was a “briskly paced…mischievous pic.”

-In 2009, she produced and directed Not Evil Just Wrong, a film which examines the devastating consequences of the global warming hysteria.
-The film highlights the tragic consequences of the first triumph of the environmental movement, the ban on DDT, which has needlessly resulted in the deaths of more than 40 million children and adults in the developing world.
+In 2009, she produced and directed Not Evil Just Wrong, a film which examines the devastating consequences of global warming hysteria.

 The case outraged Ireland and McElhinney tracked down Tristan’s natural mother and, going undercover, infiltrated the baby-selling ring.
 Tristan is now living with his natural mother in Indonesia and the baby sellers are serving lengthy jail sentences.

 The Irish government initiated a high court protection order to protect Tristan’s interests and when delivering his judgment, Justice John McMenamin said McElhinney deserved the “highest of praise” for her investigative journalism.